Buskerud

-Buskerud ([ˈbʉ̂skərʉː]) is a former county and a current electoral district in Norway, bordering Akershus, Oslo, Oppland, Sogn og Fjordane, Hordaland, Telemark and Vestfold.
-The region extends from the Oslofjord and Drammensfjorden in the southeast to Hardangervidda mountain range in the northwest.
-The county administration was in modern times located in Drammen.
-Buskerud was merged with Akershus and Østfold into the newly created Viken County on 1 January 2020.
-On the 23 February 2022 Viken County Council voted in a 49 against 38 decision to submit an application to the Norwegian government for a county demerger.
+Buskerud ([ˈbʉ̂skərʉː]) is a county and a current electoral district in Norway, bordering Akershus, Oslo, Innlandet, Vestland, Telemark and Vestfold.
+It extends from Oslofjord and Drammensfjord in the southeast to the Hardangervidda mountain range in the northwest.
+The administrative centre of the county is Drammen.

+Buskerud was one of the three counties merged into Viken on 1 January 2020.
+On 23 February 2022, the Viken County Council voted 49-38 to submit an application to the Norwegian government for a demerger of itself.
+Due to this, Buskerud (except the area forming the defunct municipalities of Røyken and Hurum) was re-established in 2024.

 Etymology

 The county was named after the old manor Buskerud (Biskupsruð) (Biskopsrøysa) located on the west side of the Drammen River in Åmot, Modum municipality.
 The first element is the genitive case of biskup, 'bishop' (referring to the Bishop of Hamar), the last element is ruð n 'clearing, farm'.
 The farm was one of the largest in Buskerud, and the original name of the farm (before it became a benefice) was probably Modum.
 At the time of the Reformation (c.
 1536–39) the farm became property of the Crown at which time the farm then served as the residence of the king's bailiffs until 1668.